by Susan Flantzer © Unofficial Royalty 2015

 The Kingdom of Prussia had territory that today is part of Belgium, the Czech Republic, Denmark, Germany, Lithuania, the Netherlands, Poland, Russia, and Switzerland.
 All or parts of the following states of today’s Germany were part of the Kingdom of Prussia: Brandenburg, Hesse, Lower Saxony, North Rhine-Westphalia, Saarland, Saxony-Anhalt, and Schleswig-Holstein.

 Friedrich III, German Emperor, King of Prussia was born at the Neues Palais in Potsdam, Kingdom of Prussia, now in the German state of Brandenburg, on October 18, 1831.
-The elder of the two children of the future Wilhelm I, German Emperor, King of Prussia and his wife Augusta of Saxe-Weimar-Eisenach, he was given the names Friedrich Wilhelm Nikolaus Karl but was known in the family as Fritz.
-Fritz had one sister:
+The elder of the two children of the future Wilhelm I, German Emperor, King of Prussia and Augusta of Saxe-Weimar-Eisenach, he was given the names Friedrich Wilhelm Nikolaus Karl and was known in the family as Fritz.

 Fritz’s father Wilhelm had been raised in the strict military traditions of the Hohenzollerns, the ruling house of Prussia.
 However, Fritz’s mother Augusta grew up in the more intellectual and artistic atmosphere of Saxe-Weimar where she received an excellent education with liberal views.
 Among the people, Augusta was exposed to during her childhood were the famous German writer Johann Wolfgang von Goethe, composer Johann Nepomuk Hummel, and artist Louise Seidler.
 Because of their different views, Fritz’s parents did not have a happy marriage and this unhappiness affected their children.

 In 1851, Fritz and his family were invited to England by Queen Victoria to visit the Great Exhibition in Hyde Park, London which her husband Prince Albert was instrumental in organizing.
 On a visit to the Great Exhibition, Queen Victoria’s eldest child, ten-year-old Victoria, Princess Royal (called Vicky), was allowed to accompany the group as a companion to Fritz’s sister Louise.
 Despite being only ten years old, Vicky made an impression on Fritz, who was ten years older.
 Vicky’s father Prince Albert saw Fritz as a partner who shared his liberal political views.
 Fritz spent four weeks in England and was impressed by the British Royal Family.
-Unlike his parents, Queen Victoria and Prince Albert were warm and loving toward each other and had a family life that was far different from the rigor and formality of the Prussian court.
+Unlike his own parents, Queen Victoria and Prince Albert were warm and loving toward each other and had a family life that was far different from the rigor and formality of the Prussian court.
 After Fritz returned to Prussia, he and Vicky began to write to each other regularly.
-In a letter to her uncle, King Leopold I of the Belgians, Queen Victoria expressed the hope that Fritz and Vicky would form a closer bond.
+In a letter to her uncle Leopold I, King of the Belgians, Queen Victoria expressed the hope that Fritz and Vicky would form a closer bond.

 Vicky and Fritz had eight children:

 On January 2, 1861, Fritz’s father became King of Prussia and Fritz became Crown Prince, a title he held for 27 years.
 King Wilhelm I continued with his conservative ideas and frequently clashed with his son Fritz who believed in an “essential liberal policy for internal and foreign affairs.”
 The appointment of Otto von Bismarck as Minister-President of Prussia made matters worse.
 Bismarck was an authoritarian who saw nothing wrong with ignoring or overruling the Landtag, the Prussian legislative body.
-On June 4, 1863, Fritz vehemently protested Bismarck’s restrictions on freedom of the press at a city hall reception in Danzig, making Bismarck his enemy and making his father extremely angry.
+On June 4, 1863, Fritz vehemently protested Bismarck’s restrictions on freedom of the press at a city hall reception in Danzig, making Bismarck his enemy and his father extremely angry.
 For the rest of his father’s reign, Fritz was excluded from any position of political power and relegated to representing his father at ceremonies, weddings, and celebrations, such as Queen Victoria’s Golden Jubilee in 1887.

 The year 1888 is called “The Year of Three Emperors” in German history.
 Fritz’s father Wilhelm I died on March 9, 1888, and Fritz succeeded him as Friedrich III.
 However, Fritz was already gravely ill with cancer of the larynx and could no longer speak, but despite this, he did his best to fulfill his obligations as Emperor.
 In May 1888, Fritz lamented, “I cannot die … What would happen to Germany?”
 Fritz reigned for only 99 days, dying at the age of 56 on June 15, 1888, and was buried in the Kaiser Friedrich Mausoleum at the Friedenskirche in Potsdam, Kingdom of Prussia, now in Brandenburg, Germany.